shipyardapp/Shipyard-Documentation/docs/blueprint-library/airtable/airtable-authorization.md

 ### Step 5: Name Your Token

 Give your token a descriptive name that helps you identify its use case.
-For instance you might name it "Shipyard Integration".
+For instance you might name it "Platform Integration".

 ![](https://cdn.sanity.io/images/2xyydva6/dev/d1fb612181c9a2d287ea8c66e3e70781e7f84b58-822x233.png?w=450)